-Veterans Affairs (VA) students who are receiving Chapter 33 benefits and who are expecting to receive full housing benefits are required to attend Peirce Fit classes on campus.
+Students who are receiving educational benefits through the Department of Veterans Affairs who are expecting to receive full housing benefits are required to attend Peirce Fit classes on campus.
 VA students enrolled under any other Chapter are eligible to participate in the Peirce Fit delivery, on campus and/or online.
 For an explanation of military benefits, contact your enrollment representative or academic advisor.